Skip to main content

 How to find the top 5 or n most frequent text or numbers in Excel?

 It is a common task to get the most frequent text from a list of cells for most of us.
-In certain case, you may also need to find and extract the top 3 or n most frequent text from a list as below screenshot shown.
+In certain cases, you may also need to find and extract the top 3 or N most frequent text from a list, as shown in the screenshot below.
 To solve this problem, this article will introduce some quick tricks for you.

 Find and extract top 3 or n most frequent text or numbers with formulas